QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 np.abs(reg_res.rsquared - 1.) < 1e-6
 ```

-## Equilibrium with two noisy signals on $\theta_t$
+## Equilibrium with Two Noisy Signals on $\theta_t$

 Steps 1, 4, and 5 are identical to those for the  one-noisy-signal structure.

-Step 2  requires only a straightforward modification.
+Step 2  requires one straightforward modification.

 For step 3, we use construct the  following state-space representation so that we can get our hands on
 all of the random processes that we require in order  to compute a regression of the noisy signal about
-$\theta$ from the other industry that a firm receives directly in a pooling equilibrium on the information that
+$\theta$ from the other industry that a firm receives directly in a pooling equilibrium from information that
-a firm receives in Townsend's original model.
+a firm would receive in Townsend's original model.

 For this purpose, we include  equilibrium goods prices from  both industries appear in the state vector: